Have you recently noticed a funky smell “down there?” Wondering if it’s pregnancy related and if it’s normal or not?

 The physiologic vaginal discharge during pregnancy is known as leukorrhea.
 This is a thin, white discharge that feels wet.
 While you may feel like your odor slightly changes, it should not smell foul and it should not itch or cause pain.
 Leukorrhea is caused by an increase in pregnancy hormones and blood flow to your reproductive organs.

 Let’s take a look at some of the most common causes:

 - Hormones: Your body is going through massive hormonal changes now that you’re pregnant and that triggers all sorts of physical changes, including increased secretions from your vagina, which often cause a strong odor (source).
-You may also just be more sensitive to the scents around you, thanks to the extraordinary amounts of estrogen in your growing body.
+You may also just be more sensitive to smell anyway, thanks to the extraordinary amounts of estrogen in your growing body.

 - Diet: Pregnant women are also more likely to experience changes in vaginal odor due to diet.
 Spicy foods, fish, coffee, garlic, onion, broccoli, and dairy products could be the cause of your unpleasant smell.

 - Dehydration: If you have a strong ammonia smell, you may be dehydrated.
 Remember you need more fluids, as your body is working for two now.
 Try to drink at least two liters of water per day.

 - Yeast infection: You’re more at risk for yeast infections when you’re pregnant, because you have more sugar in your vaginal secretions on which the yeast can feed, creating an imbalance and an overgrowth of yeast (source).